Cancún Fishing Charters

 Fishing in Cancún

 Cancun may be the most popular vacation spot in the whole of the Caribbean, but when it comes to fishing, it might just be Mexico’s best-kept secret.
 Located on the northeast coast of Mexico’s Yucatan Peninsula, it is right on the migratory route of some of the world’s hottest pelagic fish.
-And with a band of resorts stretching southwards down the Riviera Maya, Cancun fishing is easily accessed by travelers from the world over.
+And with access to a band of resorts stretching southwards down the Riviera Maya, Cancun fishing charters are poised and ready to accommodate travelers from the world over.

 Inshore, Isla Mujeres and Isla Blanca boast some of the best fishing in the world for Bonefish, Tarpon, Permit, and Snook.
 While Isla Blanca is slightly further away, it is worth the 25 mile drive.
 The Isla Blanca Lagoon is a 12 mile stretch of grass, mud, and sand flats that create the perfect conditions for light tackle and fly fishing.
 Closer to home, the Nichupté Lagoon is a hotspot for big Permit and some of the best Cancun flats fishing.